BhadraAnirban/nodeJS-webService-expressJS/README.md

 const express = require('express');
 const app = express();
 ```
-// in order to use body in request, as a json we need to enable it in the express.
+// in order to use body of the request, as a json, we need to enable it in the express.
 ```
 app.use(express.json());
 ```